gazakov/gazakov/README.md

 ## Hey there! 👋

-I'm a multifaceted noname schoolboy developer with a knack for tackling complex problems and a love for clean code.
+I'm a multifaceted noname schoolboy developer with a knack for tackling complex problems and a love for masochism code.
 Here's a snapshot of my tech toolkit:

-- C/C++: System-level precision
+- C/C++: everything, from roblox to science works
-- Web Tech: HTML, CSS, JavaScript, TypeScript for responsive and interactive designs
+- Web Tech: HTML, CSS, JavaScript, TypeScript, React.js, Angular, Vue.js and i learned it but for no sense, i don't do frontend lol
-- Node.js: Server-side expertise
+- Node.js: eeeeeeeeh javascript casino trillion dollar set 🤑🤑🤑
-- Python: Scripting and automation
+- Python: AI AND MACHINE LEARNING ❤️❤️❤️❤️❤️❤️❤️❤️❤️❤️❤️❤️❤️❤️
-- Java & Kotlin: Building applications
+- Java & Kotlin: minecraft
-- Lua: Game development fun
+- Lua: ROBLOX SCRITPT

 Feel free to reach out for collaboration or just to share ideas!